kerberos-io/openalpr/README.md

 ## Base image

 The [`Dockerfile`](https://github.com/kerberos-io/openalpr/blob/main/Dockerfile) in this project inherits from the `kerberos/openalpr-base:latest` base image.
 This image is a build on top of a customised [OpenALPR Dockerfile](https://github.com/kerberos-io/openalpr-base/blob/master/Dockerfile), which you can find [in our forked GitHub repository](https://github.com/kerberos-io/openalpr-base).
+This `Dockerfile` includes the latest OpenCV version, compiled through [ybridgroup/gocv](https://github.com/hybridgroup/gocv).

 ## How to run?